#StreetSmarts: See and Be Seen

 That flashing hand sign actually isn’t saying “Hurry up!”
 It’s saying “You might not have time to cross safely.”

-And don’t rely on crosswalk buttons.
-In New York City, not many of the crosswalk buttons actually work.
 So pushing the button doesn’t mean the light will change right away.
+Some intersections have weird angles.
+Cars make the turns faster.
+It’s hard to see if oncoming traffic is going to turn or not.
 Do this: Look both ways before crossing and continue to scan the street as you cross.

 So, especially when it’s harder for cars to see you: Keep your eyes and ears on the street, not your phone or your music.